opensha/ucerf3-etas-launcher/doc/configuring_simulations.md

 You can also specify the minimimum magnitude with `--min-mag <mag>`, and depth range with `--min-depth <depth>` and `--max-depth <depth>`.
 The default minimum depth is -10 km (that is, above the earth's surface), and the default maximum depth is the greater of 24 km (the maximum UCERF3-ETAS simulated depth) and twice the hypocentral depth.

-### Inluding finite surfaces from ShakeMap
+### Including finite surfaces from ShakeMap

 Use `--finite-surf-shakemap` to attempt to pull a finite surface from ShakeMap for the primary event.
 You can optionally also supply `finite-surf-shakemap-min-mag <min-mag>` to fetch ShakeMap surfaces for all other events above a given magnitude if available.
 If multiple ShakeMap versions are available in ComCat, the most preffered version will be used unless `--finite-surf-shakemap-version <version-number` is suppplied.
 You can also use simple planar fault drawn through the extents of the ShakeMap surface with the `--finite-surf-shakemap-planar-extents` flag.

 ### Including inverted finite surfaces from ComCat

 Use `--finite-surf-inversion` to attempt to pull a finite surface from the slip inverson.
-Note that this surface may be very large and include areas with little or no inverted slip, which can be mitigated by also supplying `--finite-surf-inversion-min-slip <min-slip>` in meters to specify a minimum amount of slip on each pach for it to be included.
+Note that this surface may be very large and include areas with little or no inverted slip, which can be mitigated by also supplying `--finite-surf-inversion-min-slip <min-slip>` in meters to specify a minimum amount of slip on each patch for it to be included.
 Optionally also supply `finite-surf-inversion-min-mag <min-mag>` to fetch inverted surfaces for all other events above a given magnitude if available.

 ### Building your own custom surface